JujuAdams/Vinyl/docs/4.0/Configuration.md

 ## Patterns

 Patterns are a convenient way to execute common audio playback behaviours.
+A pattern can be specified in lieu of a sound asset when executing any [Vinyl playback function](Basics).

 Patterns can have the following properties: